Armondal/a-basic-web-template/README.md

-My very Web template.
+My very first Web template.It is fully resposive.

-my first git repositry.